Willyfrog/git-talk/presentation.md

     - Both merge and rebase work to integrate changes.
     - They are not similar.
     - Rebase should be used when we use temporal branches.
-    - Merge --no-ff should be used
+    - Merge --no-ff should be used to create meaningful merges
+    - Rebase interactive should be used to clean up a local branch before merging

 Reflog